 g.
 Develops requirements for personnel providing services to RSMs to meet defined qualifications, screening requirements, assignment-specific training, supervision, and accountability for performance of duties in accordance with Section 1611 of PL 110-181.

 h.
-Through their inspector general, reviews and reports to the DASW(HSP&O) on compliance with the requirements in Sections 3 and 4 every 3 fiscal years for the previous 3- fiscal-year period.
+Through its inspector general, reviews and reports to the DASW(HSP&O) on compliance with the requirements in Sections 3 and 4 every 3 fiscal years for the previous 3- fiscal-year period.

 i.
 Assesses and reports on RCP performance and recommends to the DASW(HSP&O) changes in policy, procedures, or resources necessary to improve RCP performance and quality.